i3dsymposium/i3dsymposium.github.io/2024/papers.md

 Conference papers will appear in <a href="https://dl.acm.org/loi/pacmcgit" target="_blank">PACM CGIT</a> after the conference.
 We will also publish links to author versions of the papers as they provide them until then.
 Refresh this page periodically, or use <a href="https://www.hongkiat.com/blog/detect-website-change-notification/" target="_blank">a web page monitoring tool</a>, to check this page for updates.

+{% if page.temporary_session_order -%}
+Sessions are not in the order they will be scheduled, check back later when the final program is published!
+{% endif %}

 #### Invited papers
 The program also includes 3 papers originally published in the [IEEE Transactions on Visualization and Computer Graphics](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=2945){: target="_blank"} (TVCG).